tsuwunrut-carecloud/system_generated_tasks/README.md

   valueCode: "close" | "launch-sidebar" | "redirect"
 }
 ```
+- The possible extensions are `postAction`, `waitingAction`, and `redirectAction`.
+All should follow the same convention, `3.0/StructureDefinition/extension-Task.waitingAction`

 ## Identifiers
  - Used to include a Resource that may be related to the Task.
 For example, a `DocumentReference` is listed as an `identifier` for the Finalize_Letter task.
 An `Encounter` is a likely case for an identifier.